KaiLepler/Temp/README.md

 # Temp
 all sort of stuff

-THis is my playgrond - do not expect anything useful here!
+This is my playground - do not expect anything useful here!